THE DAHMER CASE: PUBLIC RECORDS DON’T MATCH THE STORY

 Mugshots are missing

-According to the official narrative, Jeff was arrested and convicted in 1986 for lewd and lascivious behavior, and again in 1988 for Second Degree Sexual Assault and Enticing a Child for Immoral Purposes…a felony.
-And yet, for both arrests, the Milwaukee Police skipped the mugshot.
+According to the official narrative, Jeff was arrested and convicted in 1986 for lewd and lascivious behavior, then arrested again in 1988 on felony sexual-assault charges.
+Yet no mugshot could be located for either arrest.

 Media & Institutional Context